-The Debtor estimates that up to \$60,000.00 may be realized from the recovery of the fraudulent, preferential or other avoidable transfers.
+The Debtor estimates that up to \$60,000.00 is being realized from the recovery of the fraudulent, preferential or other avoidable transfers.
 While the results of litigation cannot be predicted with certainty and it is possible that other causes of action may be identified, the following is a summary of the preference, fraudulent conveyance and other avoidance actions filed or expected to be filed in this case:

-Transaction Defendant Amount Claimed/Received Various invoices for food purchases LA FOODS, LLC \$110,040.00/\$60,000.00 within 90 days of the Bankruptcy case Crystal Enterprises, Inc. vs. LA Foods, being filed.
-LLC filed 9/21/2016 at [Docket No. 4] Case number 16-00435 A Pre-Trial Conference was scheduled for January 17, 2017 at 10:00AM Courtroom 3-C Judge Wendelin Lipp Maryland Correctional Enterprises Debt Maryland Central Collection Unit \$577,000.00 Crystal Enterprises, Inc. vs. State of \$315,000.00 was distributed to Maryland Central Collection Unitfiled Associated Receivables, while

-9/21/2016 at [Docket No. 7] Case \$93,204.35 was distributed to the number 16-22565 Debtor.
+Transaction Defendant Amount Claimed/Received Various invoices for food purchases within 90 days of the Bankruptcy case being filed.
+LA FOODS, LLC Crystal Enterprises, Inc. vs. LA Foods, LLC filed 9/21/2016 at [Docket No. 4] Case number 16-00435 A Pre-Trial Conference was scheduled for January 17, 2017 at 10:00AM Courtroom 3-C Judge Wendelin Lipp \$110,040.00/\$60,000.00 Maryland Correctional Enterprises Debt Maryland Central Collection Unit Crystal Enterprises, Inc. vs. State of Maryland Central Collection Unit filed 9/21/2016 at [Docket No. 7] Case number 16-22565 \$577,000.00 \$315,000.00 was distributed to Associated Receivables, while \$93,204.35 was distributed to the Debtor.